About Solar Energy

 As manufacturing scale increases, the cost of production is falling and solar PV is becoming an increasingly popular energy source globally.

-Solar is now a competitive, mature technology.
+Solar PV is now a competitive, mature technology.
 It is the fastest growing, easily deployed and affordable renewable energy globally.
 Solar farms produce no emissions, are visually unobtrusive and have little to no impact on their local environment.